 Program Highlights

-• Concentrations are available in International Relations, Regional Studies, or Chinese Political Economy.
+• Concentrations are available in International Politics and Comparative Politics.

 • Graduate-only education is offered in small, seminar-style classes taught by highly knowledgeable faculty-scholars.